Montgomery, Powys: Governance

-and Montgomery ward with a population over 2,000.
+and Montgomery ward with a population of over 2,000.
 This came into effect at the 2022 elections.
 Green Party candidate, Jeremy Thorpe, won the seat at the 2022 Powys Council election.

 St Nicholas Parish Church

 The parish church was founded in the 1220s, with later additions including late 13th-century chancel and transepts and a 19th-century tower.
 The church is Grade I listed.
 Perhaps the most remarkable features of the church are the ornate rood screen, misericords and stalls which were transferred to the church from Chirbury Priory in Shropshire after the Dissolution of the Monasteries in the 16th century.
 The south transept shows evidence of Montgomery's close association with the Herbert family.
 The centrepiece is the Elizabethan era tomb or church monument to Richard Herbert (died 1596) of Montgomery Castle, father of poet and Anglican divine George Herbert.
 This association is recalled in a memorial poem to a well-known local man J. D. K. Lloyd, who wrote this poem after the style of George Herbert.